 Pre-treatment + Chemicals

 Beyond an effective pre-treatment system, chemical treatment is often used as a final step in the water conditioning.
 To prevent scaling, various products are used that may modify the crystals, disperse the crystals, increase the threshold at which they form, or even react to form insoluble precipitates that will come out in the blowdown.
 Dissolved oxygen in a boiler is one mechanism that can cause corrosion in the system.
 An oxygen scavenger is used to react with any trace oxygen in the boiler to prevent potential pitting corrosion.
-Many applications will have some percentage of condensate return in order to save energy and reduce water usage by reusing the pure, heated water.
-As the steam condenses, Carbon Dioxide has a tendency to form carbonic acid which lowers the pH of the water and can cause corrosion on the return line.
-One way to address this is through the use of neutralizing amines to neutralizing the acid and maintain a proper pH, thus protecting the metallurgy of the system.
+Many applications will have some percentage of condensate return in order to save energy and reduce boiler water usage by reusing the pure, heated water.
+As the steam condenses, carbon dioxide has a tendency to form carbonic acid which lowers the pH of the boiler water and can cause corrosion on the return line.
+One way to address this is through the use of neutralizing amines to neutralize the acid and maintain a proper pH, thus protecting the metallurgy of the system.

 Custom Solutions for Your Business

 Of course, this is just a brief overview of boiler water treatment options.
 Your FCT Water Representative would love to answer any further questions you may have about other treatment options and steps in the process of a complete boiler water treatment program.